larucheio/deploy-laravel-on-infomaniak/README.md

 # Deploy Laravel on Infomaniak shared hosting

-How to deploy a Laravel app (v.
-8.x.x) on Infomaniak shared hosting
+How to deploy a Laravel app on Infomaniak shared hosting

 ## Infomaniak - SSH & Database
 - Create an SSH access